The libc code style¶

 print the assertion expression and exit.
 It does not implement the semantics

-macro.
+of the standard assert macro.
 Hence, it can be used from any where in the

 libc runtime code without causing any recursive calls or chicken-and-egg